Segmenting Low-Contrast XCTs of Concrete: An Unsupervised Approach: Post-processing

-As demonstrated in the previous section, both the semi-supervised and the unsupervised methods were able to train the model such that it was able to distinguish between aggregates and mortar, without requiring labeled data for these phases.
-Nevertheless, generation of final classification label remains a challenge since the outputs obtained after $\arg\max$ classification using (\ref{eqn:argmax}) of $\bar{\tensor{Y}}_t$ is not necessarily optimal, hence some degree of postprocessing is required.
+As demonstrated in the previous section, both the semi-supervised and the unsupervised methods were able to train the model such that it was able to distinguish between aggregates and mortar, without requiring labelled data for these phases.
+Nevertheless, generation of final classification label remains a challenge since the outputs obtained after $\arg\max$ classification using (\ref{eqn:argmax}) of $\bar{\tensor{Y}}_t$ is not necessarily optimal, hence some degree of post-processing is required.

-For postprocessing, a manual thresholding-based approach is employed for obtaining the final classification labels.
+For post-processing, a manual thresholding-based approach is employed for obtaining the final classification labels.
 In this case, each channel of the normalized model output is treated individually.
 Since in a $3$-phase scenario, a single phase is complementary to the remaining two phases, it is possible to use this approach on two of the three phases while third phase can be assigned the regions in an image left unoccupied by the other two phases.
 An example of this approach using $\bar{\tensor{Y}}^{\mathrm{PR}}_{\mathrm{SS3}}$ for generation of the final labels is presented in \autoref{fig:example_segmentations_1} where the channels corresponding to the porosity and aggregates were thresholded to generate a binary image for each phase and subsequently combined to produce three-phase images.
 Although, the threshold for each image is unique, for an entire sample, one may generate thresholds for a small set of slices at certain intervals of an XCT sample and subsequently use an interpolation algorithms, for example PCHIP Interpolator which is $\mathrm{C}1$-smooth \cite{fritsch1984method}, to generate thresholds for the intermediate slices.

-It is however to be noted that several sophisticated postprocessing techniques for semantic segmentation exist such as the use of conditional random fields \cite{kamnitsas2017efficient}, markov random fields \cite{liu2017deep}, combination of global and local context of image regions \cite{zhu2023adaptive} etc. Nevertheless, the postprocessing technique discussed in this work facilitates direct assessment of the current segmentation technique's ability to distinguish between aggregates and mortar in concrete and therefore helps in establishing a baseline for subsequent improvements.
+It is however to be noted that several sophisticated post-processing techniques for semantic segmentation exist such as the use of conditional random fields \cite{kamnitsas2017efficient}, Markov random fields \cite{liu2017deep}, combination of global and local context of image regions \cite{zhu2023adaptive} etc..
+Nevertheless, the post-processing technique discussed in this work facilitates direct assessment of the current segmentation technique's ability to distinguish between aggregates and mortar in concrete and therefore helps in establishing a baseline for subsequent improvements.

 \FloatBarrier